Aryan (2014 film)

 Aryan is a 2014 Indian Kannada-language sports drama film.
-Initially directed by Late D. Rajendra Babu, who died while filming half-way, the responsibility of directing the film went to Chi Guru Dutt.
+Initially directed by D. Rajendra Babu, who died while filming half-way, the responsibility of directing the film went to Chi Guru Dutt.
 The film was produced by Dhruv Das under the banner Dreamweaver Entertainment and stars Shiva Rajkumar and Ramya.

 The movie is based on the life of Aryan (acted by Shiva Rajkumar), who is an athletics coach.
 His protégé, a sprint queen (acted by Ramya) goes on win a major athletics event.
 Against this backdrop, there is a love story between the two.

 The first look and music of the film are released on 9 June 2014.

 Plot

 Aryan (Shiva Rajkumar) is a champion Indian athlete that when an athletics coach his protégé, a sprint queen (Ramya) goes on win a major athletics event.
 They are in a relationship.

 Before Ramya finds success as an athlete and before Aryan regains his credibility as a coach, they have to overcome obstacles: hostility, betrayal, jealousy and lust.